 If you have previous university studies, you must submit your upper secondary (high school) qualifications in addition to your university qualifications

-Proficiency in basic English can be proven by test scores from one of the following internationally approved tests:
+Proficiency in basic English can be proven by test scores from a number of internationally recognised tests.

 Note regarding applications for autumn 2018 studies: